yast/yast.github.io/doc/maintenance-branches.md

 For older branches fix is created in separated commits.
 Command git cherry-pick can be used, but to apply fix from ycp to ruby code is recommended to write it from scratch.
-Also when backporting fix from ruby to ycp it is recommended to write it from scratch as there is no ruby2ycp convertor.
+Also when backporting fix from ruby to ycp it is recommended to write it from scratch as there is no ruby2ycp converter.

 Example work-flow for older branch (can vary depending on scenario):
 ```